pingcap/docs/ddl-v2.md

 > **Warning:**
 >
-> TiDB DDL V2 is currently an experimental feature and is not recommended for use in production environments.
+> This variable is currently an experimental feature and it is not recommended to use in a production environment.
 This feature might change or be removed without prior notice.
-If you find any bugs, please provide feedback by creating an issue on GitHub (https://github.com/pingcap/tidb/issues).
+If you find a bug, please give feedback by raising an [issue](https://github.com/pingcap/tidb/issues) on GitHub.

 ## Compatibility with TiDB tools